 Highlights from the September RAC and SEAC Meetings

-The Committee for Risk Assessment (RAC) and the Committee for Socioeconomic Analysis (SEAC) reached provisional conclusions regarding the proposed restrictions on PFAS in three sectors following their meetings in September.
+The Committee for Risk Assessment (RAC) and the Committee for Socioeconomic Analysis (SEAC) reached provisional conclusions on the recommendation to restrict PFAS in three sectors at their meeting in September.

 Other outcomes of the September meetings: